 How To Attract Wine Club Members

 We’ve covered the benefits of starting a wine club and the considerations you should make; now it’s time to think more deeply about your wine club marketing strategy.
-While we discussed the topic of marketing in our last post, we only scratched the surface.
+DTC continues to be a growing and profitable revenue driver, but members don’t join clubs out of the blue.
+While we discussed the topic of marketing in our previous post, we only scratched the surface.
 Here we are going to detail how to market your wine club online to attract members.

 You might know this already, but I’ll restate it for emphasis: